teixeluis/zte-lte-modem/README.md

 ## Protocol

-The modem accepts HTTP requests on the same host and port as the web interface.
+The modem accepts API requests on the same host and port as the web interface.
 In my setup the modem exposes the local IP 192.168.254.1 and listens for requests in port 80.

+The API structure is loosely REST based, with JSON responses, but with request payloads encoded as form data.

 ### Structure